 Questions about Knotweed

-There is Knotweed growing right next to my house?
-Is it going to cause any damage?
+Knotweed is growing next to my house, will it cause any damage?

 My neighbour has Knotweed in their garden, how does this affect me?

-The sooner you discuss it with your neighbours, the sooner they can look to put a solution in place.
-Pass them our details today.
+The sooner your neighbour puts a solution in place, the better!
+Give them our details today.

 I want to sell my house and have Japanese Knotweed growing in my garden.
 What should I do?

-Most important DO NOT attempt to conceal the Knotweed, you are legally required to declare its existence to the buyer and your solicitor will require you to specifically confirm this.
+DO NOT attempt to conceal the Knotweed.
+You must declare its existence to buyers, and solicitors will specifically require you to confirm this.

-We can provide a Knotweed survey, design a fully tailored treatment plan with our own guarantee.
-We can also provide an insurance backed guarantee so that you, your buyer and any mortgage providers or other lenders involved in the sale are reassured and satisfied that the Knotweed is being treated and will be eradicated.
+We will provide a Knotweed survey and design a fully tailored treatment plan.
+With an insurance-backed guarantee, you, a mortgage provider, or other lenders involved in the sale will be reassured that the Knotweed is being treated.

-Call us for a Knotweed solution that perfectly suits your circumstances.
+Call us for a Knotweed plan that perfectly suits you.

 How long does it take to eradicate Knotweed from my property?